KuanHsiaoKuo/programming_anatomy_in_rust/src/layer5_ecosystem/7_business/blockchain/substrate/substrate_projects.md

 Equillibrium is building a Rust-based implementation of the InterPlanetary File System (IPFS) Protocol.

-## IoT
+## IoT: 4

 ### Data Highway

 ![img](https://raw.githubusercontent.com/KuanHsiaoKuo/writing_materials/main/imgs/data%20highway.png)

 DataHighway is a DAO that incentivizes the community to run a sophisticated IoT parachain based on Polkadot using the DHX token.

 ### Nodle

 ![img](https://raw.githubusercontent.com/KuanHsiaoKuo/writing_materials/main/imgs/Nodle.png)

 Nodle is the world’s largest ecosystem of connected devices, providing infrastructure, software and access to data for the Internet of Things.

 ### Origin Trail

 <img src="https://raw.githubusercontent.com/KuanHsiaoKuo/writing_materials/main/imgs/Origin%20Trail.svg" alt="img" style="zoom: 400%;" />

 OriginTrail is an ecosystem dedicated to making global supply chains work together by enabling a universal, collaborative and trusted data exchange.

 ### Robonomics(Airalabs)